 But how, in this context, is the Olympieion relevant?
 The intriguing fact is that Athens also had its own flood legend.
 The enormous monument known as the Temple of Zeus was built to honour Zeus for delivering Greece from its deluge.
 You can read about it in our post about the Roman ruins in Athens.

 And so we try to penetrate Paul’s thinking.
 Was Paul only annoyed by the number of idols he saw in the agora?
 Was he irritated by the fact that the honour due to his own God was being dissipated between what he believed to be worthless stone objects?
-Or was he thinking that the same spirits who had rebelled in the time of Noah and who were not allowed to return to their original domain had now embedded themselves in Greek religion and were manifested as the Greek gods?
-A horrible thought for Paul that for centuries the Greeks, like others, had unknowingly been hosting and worshipping fallen angels.
+Or was he thinking that the same spirits who had rebelled in the time of Noah and who were not allowed to return to their original domain had now embedded themselves in ancient Greek religion and were manifested as the Greek gods?
+A horrible thought for Paul that for centuries the Greeks, like others, may have been unknowingly hosting and worshipping fallen angels.
 And here he was right amongst them.
 It would certainly explain why Paul referred to the Athenians as ‘given more to superstition of the deities’ (Lit: reverent of the demons) than other Greeks, considering the violence and chaos the gods promoted in Noah’s day.
 It would also explain why the Athenians felt it necessary to erect a statue to the ‘unknown god’ on the Areopagus to prevent any consequences that might have eventuated from insulting one.
 And it would certainly explain the historically violent and amoral behaviour of the Greek gods over the centuries, as criticised by Euripides.
 If that is what Paul was thinking, then no wonder he was disturbed.

 Beliefs Lead to Paul’s Defence on the Areopagus